zapta/power-monitors/pmon_uno/firmware/README.txt

-The image includes an Arduino Mini Pro bootloader so once programmed, you can program software changes directly from the Arduino IDE (board = Arduino Pro Mini 5V 16Mhz) using a serial to USB adapter such as Sparkfun FTDI Basic.
+The image includes an Arduino Mini Pro bootloader so once programmed, you can program software changes directly from the Arduino IDE (board = Arduino Pro Mini 5V 16Mhz) via the USB port.